Exceptional horns in $n$-root graphene and Lieb photonic ring lattices

 One way to downshift the global energy term to $E_0=0$ is by including sublattice dependent complex onsite potentials \cite{Martinez2024,Barnett2025}, corresponding to adding a complex term proportional to the generalized chiral symmetry $C_n$ to the Hamiltonian.
-Here, we follow an alternative method, illustrated in Fig.~\ref{fig:3rootgrapheucell}(a) for $n=3$, where the unit cell depicted at the bottom of Fig.~\ref{fig:nrootgraphene} is altered by the introduction of a specific configuration of phases at the unidirectional hoppings $\sqrt[3]{J}$ and performing the corresponding changes to the $\{h_1,h_2,h_3\}$ elements of the Hamiltonian in (\ref{eq:hamiltnroot}).
+Here, we follow an alternative method that also retains $C_n$-symmetry and, therefore, the branch structure of the energy spectrum [see discussion below \eqref{eq:genchiral}].
+This method is illustrated in Fig.~\ref{fig:3rootgrapheucell}(a) for $n=3$, where the unit cell depicted at the bottom of Fig.~\ref{fig:nrootgraphene} is altered by the introduction of a specific configuration of phases at the unidirectional hoppings $\sqrt[3]{J}$ and performing the corresponding changes to the $\{h_1,h_2,h_3\}$ elements of the Hamiltonian in (\ref{eq:hamiltnroot}).
 After cubing the Hamiltonian of this 3-root graphene model, the onsite energy at the blue sites of SL$_1$, taking into account the phase accumulated along each of the three subloops that connect them to themselves [see bottom right of Fig.~\ref{fig:3rootgrapheucell}(a)], sums to $E_0=J\left(1+e^{i\frac{2\pi}{3}}+e^{-i\frac{2\pi}{3}}\right)=0$, as intended.
 The branch energy spectrum, as defined in (\ref{eq:ebandsnrootgraph}), for this choice of phase configuration is shown in Fig.~\ref{fig:3rootgraphene}.
 The absolute energy spectrum of each $p$ branch corresponds to the cubic-root of the absolute energy spectrum of graphene, but with the DP at the $K$ and $K^\prime$ points converted into an EP.